 Self-related reasons to stay together

-In the past, psychologists have focused on aspects of the self that affect break-up decisions, and not without reason.
-We base a lot of our stay-together vs. break-up decisions on our own perceptions and experiences.
-The investment model suggests that commitment determines whether we stay with our partners, and that commitment is predicted by our relationship satisfaction (e.g., relationship costs vs benefits), the investments we've made in the relationship (e.g., kids, financial, emotional investment), and the availability of potential alternative partners (Rusbult, 1980).
-These are very much self-related reasons to stay together (e.g., "how will a break-up affect me?"), and research suggests they do a good job predicting relationship stability.
+In the past, psychologists have focused on the aspects of the self that affect breakup decisions, and not without reason.
+We base a lot of our stay-together versus breakup decisions on our own perceptions and experiences.
+The investment model suggests that our commitment determines whether we stay with our partners, and that commitment is predicted by our relationship satisfaction (e.g., relationship costs versus benefits), the investments we've made in the relationship (e.g., kids, finances, emotional investment), and the availability of potential alternative partners (Rusbult, 1980).
+These are very much self-related reasons to stay together (e.g., "How will a breakup affect me?"), and research suggests they do a good job of predicting relationship stability.

 Partner-related reasons to stay together

-There's more to our break-up decisions than just what affects us directly.
-We think about our partner, his or her happiness, and his or her possible distress over the situation.
-How much does she need me?
-Could he handle a break-up right now?
-As proposed by Joel, Impett, Spielmann, and MacDonald (2018), break-up decisions have a critical interdependence to them: our own feelings matter, but our partner's feelings matter, too.
+There's more to our breakup decisions than just what affects us directly.
+We think about our partner, their happiness, and their possible distress over the situation.
+How much do they need me?
+Could they handle a breakup right now?
+As proposed by Joel, Impett, Spielmann, and MacDonald (2018), breakup decisions have a critical interdependence to them: Our own feelings matter, but our partner's feelings matter, too.

 People don't casually break hearts.
-Data were collected in two longitudinal studies, the first contained over 1,000 participants who reported about their relationships for 10 weeks, and the second study, which took place over 2 months, contained 500 participants who were considering breaking up with their partners (Joel et al., 2018).
-Results suggest that people are less likely to leave their partners when they think their partners are highly committed to the relationship, or if they think their partners would be highly distressed by a break-up.
+Data were collected in two longitudinal studies: The first contained over 1,000 participants who reported about their relationships for 10 weeks, and the second study, which took place over two months, contained 500 participants who were considering breaking up with their partners (Joel et al., 2018).
+The results suggest that people are less likely to leave their partners when they think their partners are highly committed to the relationship, or if they think their partners would be highly distressed by a breakup.